tonusp/NaNo2016/A_Book_of_Changes.md

 They had decided to leave Britain - only a week before the Restitution began.
 They travelled with *Pasporta Servo*, the scheme by which Esperantists offered accommodation either cheaply or free of charge to fellow speakers of the language.
 And here they were.
 Travelling to Herrnhut, because they had read about it in Pete Greig and Dave Roberts's book *Red Moon Rising*, and wanted to see the place for themselves.

-So the three of them walked on together, and when they came at evening to the hosts who had promised Hilly and Jaco a bed for the night, it was the easiest thing in the world for their kindly and generous *samideanoj[fn:6]* to find an extra bed for Joseph to sleep in.
+So the three of them walked on together, and when they came at evening to the hosts who had promised Hilly and Jaco a bed for the night, it was the easiest thing in the world for their kindly and generous [*samideanoj*](Literally, same-thinking people.
+An expression used by many Esperantists to describe fellow-Esperantists.) to find an extra bed for Joseph to sleep in.
 They ended up staying two nights.
 It was just too hard for them to escape from the hosts who were fascinated to meet them.
 Imagine! *two* English people who had learned to speak Esperanto, when it was well-known that the English only ever expected everyone else to learn and speak *their* language.
 Joseph tried to resist telling them that, actually, he was fluent in German also and had studied and taught it.
 When he finally gave in and confessed to them, there was much hilarity around the table.

-[fn:6] Literally, same-thinking people.
-An expression used by many Esperantists to describe fellow-Esperantists.

 As Joseph prepared for bed in what had originally been built as a granny flat on the side of the farmhouse, the MNG appeared from his phone.